Irish Wolfhound Common Health Concerns

 Cardiovascular (Heart) Disease

-Notably, Dilated Cardiomyopathy (DCM), Atrial Fibrillation, and Ventricular Premature Complexes or Contractions (VPC).
+Notably, the second leading cause of death is Dilated Cardiomyopathy (DCM), Atrial Fibrillation, and Ventricular Premature Complexes or Contractions (VPC).

-The Irish Wolfhound breed has a predisposition for several life threatening health concerns to include heart disease.
-Typical is adult-onset or developmental cardiac diseases which evolve later in life.
+The Irish Wolfhound breed has a predisposition for several life-threatening health concerns, including heart disease.
+Typical are adult-onset or developmental cardiac diseases, which evolve later in life.
 Most heart disease in Irish Wolfhounds is often treatable if detected early.

 Diagnosing cardiac disease in Irish Wolfhounds is critical and is not within the confines of the general veterinarian practitioner unless they have received advanced training in the subspecialty of congenital heart disease.